sher1ne/sher1ne/README.md

 # 👋 **Hi, I'm @sher1ne**
-I'm a passionate **software engineer** always eager to learn and grow.
+I'm a passionate **engineering student** always eager to learn and grow.
 Currently, I am diving deep into **C++** to strengthen my programming skills and expand my expertise across various domains of IT.

 ---